aldoiturrios/aldoiturrios/README.md

 Hi, I'm Aldo Iturrios!
-I'm currently a masters student in Applied Statistics at the University of Michigan (UM) and a Graduate Student Instructor for UM's introductory statistics course (STATS 250).
-Previously, I was a data analyst at Mathematica for 2 years and have also worked at the Pew Research Center and Pandora.
+I'm a Data Scientist working for the US Navy on a variety of data driven projects.
+Previously, I graduated from the University of Michigan with a master's in applied statistics.
+Before that, I worked as a data analyst at Mathematica, Pandora Media Inc., and the Pew Research Center.

-Feel free to reach out at aiturrios12@gmail.com.
+Feel free to reach out to me vie email at aiturrios12@gmail.com.

 <!---
 aldoiturrios/aldoiturrios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.